Actcheng/100-days-of-code/r2-log.md

 4. Data structures
 5. Compare different weather API

+### R2D95: 29 Nov 2019
+Collected images for cumulonimbus, but the model accuracy is low, probably due to the mis-classification of Cb as Cumulus.

+### R2D94: 28 Nov 2019
+Coding Challenge.

 ### R2D92-93: 26-27 Nov 2019
 Flask tutorial in creating a task management app